svedel/greattunes/README.md

 Library with Bayesian Optimization made available for either closed-loop or user-driven (manual) optimization of either known or unknown objective functions.
 Drawing on `PyTorch` (`GPyTorch`), `BOTorch` and with proprietary extensions.

+## Using the framework

+### Closed-loop: the `.auto` method

+### Manual interaction: the `.ask` and `.tell` methods

+NOTE: the new response data counter ("how many responses do we have") is derived from the number of proposed
+    covariates, not the number of sampled responses.
+This in order to allow for a covariate to be reported after the response.
+However, only when .ask-method is rerun will can new covariates and responses be added.

 ## Start-up notes
 Need to install the `torch`-libraries outside normal bulk `pip install`.